mathieu-palomba/DVD-catalog/README.md

 DVDs-catalog
 =========

-This application allows you to manage your personal collection of DVDs.
+This application allows you to manage your personal DVD collection.